hd719/devops/Docker-101.md

 - All routes will be handled will be by nginx and any request appended with `/api` will be handled by our express server
 - Anything with `/` will be handled by our react server
 - Note: Nginx will remove the `/api` once the req reaches the express server
-- The reason we did not assign a port (express port: 3000 and react server port: 5000) b/c in a prod env the port numbers will be different based on server or env config also it would not be convient if we have to append a port number on each route
+- The reason we did not assign a port (express port: 3000 and react server port: 5000) b/c in a prod env the port numbers will be different based on server or env config also it would not be convenient if we have to append a port number on each route
 - In our express app the api route does not `/api` b/c once nginx knows that it is an api route it will remove the `/api` and send the request off to the express server

 ## 10: Routing with Nginx